neondatabase/website/content/docs/manage/branches.md

 You can create and manage branches using the Neon Console or [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 This topic covers both methods.

-Before you can create a branch, you must have a Neon project.
-If you do not have a Neon project, see [Create a project](/docs/manage/projects#create-a-project).

 <Admonition type="important">
 When working with branches, it is important to remove old and unused branches.
 Branches hold a lock on the data they contain, preventing disk space from being reallocated, which can lead to excessive disk space consumption.
 The Neon Free Tier limits the point-in-time restore window for a project to 7 days.
 To keep disk space usage to a minimum, it is recommended that you avoid allowing branches to age beyond the 7-day point-in-time restore window.
 </Admonition>

-## Branch types

-In Neon, there is always a primary branch.
-All other branches are considered non-primary branches.
+## The primary branch

-- **primary branch:**: Each Neon project is created with a primary branch called `main`.
-You can change or rename the primary branch, but you cannot delete it.
-The primary branch has an associated [compute endpoint](/docs/reference/glossary#compute-endpoint).
-You cannot remove a primary branch's compute endpoint.
-For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if the Free Tier active compute time limit is exceeded.
-For [Pro plan](/docs/introduction/billing#neon-plans) users, there is a safety limit of 20 simultaneously active compute endpoints.
-The compute endpoint associated with primary branch is exempt from this limit and always accessible.
-By ensuring access to the compute endpoint associated with the primary branch, uninterrupted access to data on the primary branch is consistently maintained.
+Each Neon project is created with a primary branch called `main`.
+You can change or rename a primary branch, but you cannot delete it.
+Nor can you delete a primary branch's [compute endpoint](/docs/reference/glossary#compute-endpoint).
+The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

+- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if the Free Tier active compute time limit of 100 hours is exceeded.
+- For [paid plan](/docs/introduction/billing#neon-plans) users, the compute endpoint associated with primary branch is exempt from the limit on simultaneously active computes, which ensures that it is always available.
+Neon has a safety limit of 20 simultaneously active computes to protect your account from misuse.

+## Non-primary branches

-- **non-primary branch:** Any branch that is not designated as the primary branch is considered a non-primary branch.
-You can rename or delete a non-primary branch.
+Any branch not designated as the primary branch is considered a non-primary branch.
+You can rename or delete non-primary branches.
 You can also remove a compute endpoint from a non-primary branch.

-For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if the Free Tier active compute time limit is exceeded.
-For [Pro plan](/docs/introduction/billing#neon-plans) users, safety limits prevent more than 20 active compute endpoints, by default.
-Beyond that limit, a compute endpoint associated with a non-primary branch cannot be activated.
+- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if the Free Tier active compute time limit of 100 hours is exceeded.
+- For [paid plan](/docs/introduction/billing#neon-plans) users, safety limits prevent more than 20 simultaneously active compute endpoints.
+Beyond that limit, a compute endpoint associated with a non-primary branch remains in a suspended state.

 ## Create a branch